SENG3150/mobile-app-phonegap/README.md

 To compile the application for deployment run the following command in the terminal:

 	gulp deployment

+## Testing
+The application includes [Karma](https://karma-runner.github.io/1.0/index.html), [Jasmine](https://jasmine.github.io/) and a gulp task which will run tests in Chrome, Firefox, Safari and Internet Explorer to ensure that the application works in all popular modern browsers.

+To test the application run the following command in the terminal, and keep the terminal open and running while you develop the mobile-app:

+	gulp test

+This is automatically run when you use either of the following commands:

+	gulp
+	gulp development

 ## Running The Application
 The application can be run on any iOS or Android device through [PhoneGap](http://www.phonegap.com/).
 PhoneGap has an application which allows developers to test their code on a device without specifically installing it.